egumasa/engagement-annotation-project/docs/4_Part3_tag_spans.md

 When there is `It is ADJ that ~` construction, we will tag the entire span of this construction.

 ![Interpersonal_meta](figures/spans/Interpersonal_metaphor.png)

+## Nominalized construction
+(Under construction)

+Sometimes primary and more typically secondary engagement value is expressed using a nominalized construction.
+- **Chomsky’s belief** that language is for individuals rather than groups .
+- **I am of the opinion that** somebody is going to wake up suddenly and demand aluminum which means a demand for power.
+-

 ## Citations